 What makes “Kinderland” both exceptional and timely is that it presents a history of political consciousness in America.
-The original campers of both Kinderland and Kinder Ring were children of Eastern European immigrants, who believed in the American dream.
+The original campers of both Kinderland and Kinder Ring were children of Eastern European immigrants who believed in the American dream.
 They were taught to stand up for their rights and those of others, to oppose racism, challenge unjust laws, and be active participants in making the world a better place.
-Many original alumni, such as 95-year-old Fanny, who’s featured in “Kinderland,” became leaders in the American labor movement that created the 8-hour day, weekends, social security, and Medicare.
+Many original alumni featured in “Kinderland” became leaders in the American labor movement that created the 8-hour day, weekends, social security, and Medicare.

-Today’s campers are fighting for many of the same progressive measures Fanny and her peers helped secure and that are now at risk in Trump’s America.
-“Democracy is not going backwards, it’s making a circle,” Fanny says, in the film.
+Today’s campers are fighting for many of the same progressive measures their ancestors helped secure.
+“Democracy is not going backwards, it’s making a circle,” says Fanny, a 95-year-old former camper in the film.
 Alumni across generations similarly note the current resurgence in inequality, racism, and fascism as echoing back to the time of the camps’ founding.
 The cyclical nature of history is a running theme in “Kinderland” and a clarion call to social activists: To better the future, you have to consider the past.

 About the Filmmaker

-Award-winning filmmaker Amy Grappell has twenty years of filmmaking experience.
+Award-winning Jewish American filmmaker Amy Grappell has twenty years of filmmaking experience.
 Her documentary “Quadrangle” premiered at Sundance, where it won a Jury Prize.
-It went on to win Best Short Film at SXSW, AFI, and Dallas International Film Festival, and had its New York premiere at New Directors/New Films [MOMA] before being broadcast on HBO, where she also developed it as a scripted series.
-She returned to Sundance with her short documentary “Kids Green The World” and was one of the select writer/directors of Richard Linklaters SLACKER 2011.
+It went on to win Best Short Film at SXSW, AFI, and Dallas International Film Festival and had its New York premiere at New Directors/New Films [MOMA/Lincoln Center] before being broadcast on HBO, where she also developed it as a scripted series.
+The following year she returned to Sundance with her short documentary “Kids Green The World” and was one of the select writer/directors of Richard Linklaters SLACKER 2011.
 Grappell’s feature documentary “Light from the East,” shot in the Ukraine during the fall of Communism, premiered at SXSW, aired on PBS, and is part of the collection at the Library of Congress.
-She’s the recipient of grants from the Austin Film Society, National Endowment of the Arts, Texas Council for the Humanities and the Trull Foundation.
+She’s the recipient of grants from Austin Film Society, National Endowment of the Arts, Texas Council for the Humanities and the Trull Foundation.